 Nate’s Flu Illness On November 19, 2009, 4-year-old Nathaniel “Nate” Gorenstein started coughing.
-As a result his asthma flared up and quickly grew worse.
+As a result, his asthma flared up and quickly grew worse.
 The next day, his mother, who is an obstetrician/gynecologist, took him to his pediatrician who diagnosed Nate with the H1N1 influenza virus.

 As Nate’s condition rapidly deteriorated, he was sent to the emergency room by his pediatrician where he was then directed straight to the pediatric intensive care unit (PICU).
-About five minutes after his arrival in the PICU, Nate suffered a respiratory arrest.
-A breathing tube was placed in his airway and he was put on a special ventilator.
+About five minutes after his arrival in the PICU, Nate suffered a respiratory arrest and stopped breathing.
+A breathing tube was placed in his airway and he was put on a special ventilator to save his life.
 For the next 12 days, the PICU staff closely monitored and treated him.
-Drastic changes in blood pressure, failing kidneys and other serious problems plagued Nate’s recovery.
+Drastic changes in blood pressure, failing kidneys, and other serious problems plagued Nate’s recovery.
 But, slowly he started to improve.

 Nate’s father, Dr. Gorenstein, is a medical advisor for Families Fighting Flu.
 Click here to read more about Dr. Gorenstein.

 You are required to accept all of the terms and conditions in this License Agreement in order to receive a limited, non-exclusive, non-transferable, non-assignable, royalty-free license to use the FAMILIES FIGHTING FLU, INC. logo, displayed below (the “FFF Logo”), from Families Fighting Flu, Inc. (“FFF”).
 In order to accept these terms and conditions, you must click the “I Accept” button below.